CNeu-hub/Madingley_CC_LU/README.md

-# Model-based Impact Analysis of Climate Change and Land-use Intensification on Trohpic Networks
+# Model-based Impact Analysis of Climate Change and Land-use Intensification on Trophic Networks

 #### Author: xx
 #### Date: 23.05.2024